EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where:

-* TYPE = method + corr, where the method = 1 and the connection parameter corr is chosen based on the transport and determines if connection identifiers is omitted (see {{asym-overview}}).
+* TYPE = method + corr, where the method = 1 and the connection parameter corr is chosen based on the transport and determines which connection identifiers that are omitted (see {{asym-overview}}).
 * SUITES_U - cipher suites which Party U supports, in order of decreasing preference.
 If a single cipher suite is conveyed, an int is used, if multiple cipher suites are conveyed, an array of ints is used.
 * SUITE - a single chosen cipher suite from SUITES_U (zero-based index, i.e. 0 for the first or only, 1 for the second, etc.)
 * X_U - the x-coordinate of the ephemeral public key of Party U